-The home Club should have available 2 whistles, a notepad & pen/pencils for the agreed match official.
+The home Club should have available 2 new whistles, a notepad, red & yellow cards and pen/pencils for the agreed match official.

 (C) Where assistant referees are not appointed each Team shall provide a Club assistant referee.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.